-As public gatherings to commemorate Anzac Day in 2020 are not going ahead because of COVID-19, curator Heather Gill shares home movie footage of Anzac Day marches from 1933, 1946 and 1980.
+As public gatherings to commemorate Anzac Day in 2020 did not go ahead because of COVID-19, curator Heather Gill shared home movie footage of Anzac Day marches from 1933, 1946 and 1980.
 You can see these clips and more in our new Anzac Day curated collection.

 These home movies provide us a glimpse of what was happening on past Anzac Days.

 By 1933, traditions for marking Anzac Day were well established across Australia, with dawn vigils, marches, memorial services, reunions among members of the armed services and two-up games.

 This is a clip of an Anzac Day march in 1933 at Strathalbyn, South Australia, taken from a home movie shot by K Loader:

 The march comes down from Alfred Place, the site of the Strathalbyn and District Soldiers’ Memorial Hospital, past the then St Andrews Presbyterian Church to Sunter St. The procession stops at the Strathalbyn War Memorial, for the laying of wreaths.

 Also marching are a group of women who may be active nurses or Red Cross members – they wear a uniform with the international symbol of the Red Cross.
 Youth organisations – like Boy Scouts, Girl Guides, Junior Red Cross, and school and marching bands – also featured prominently in Anzac Day marches around this time; a troop of boy scouts is visible briefly in this clip.